- Code Compliance

 In an effort to keep our community attractive and encourage high property values, continual patrols by Code Compliance personnel are intended to insure that residents and business owners comply with codes and ordinances of the Town.
 At the present time, the Town has two Code Compliance Officers.
 The Code Officers regularly patrol the Town, research complaints, and enforce building and zoning codes.
-Code compliance assistance may be obtained by calling 305-993-1786.
+Code compliance assistance may be obtained by calling the office at 305-993-1786.

 The mission of the Code Compliance Department is to promote voluntary compliance with the Code of Ordinances of the Town of Bay Harbor Islands.
 We achieve this goal by vigilantly monitoring the appearance of our community and taking appropriate action as necessary.
 Our department serves our community further by educating our citizens and visitors alike in public safety issues; further, we work together with other agencies to help maintain the quality of life of this vibrant community.

 The complete Code of Ordinances of the Town may be accessed at Municipal Code Corporation, but the following is a sample of some of the Code requirements enforced by our Code Compliance Department:

 - Animal Control - The Town code requires that all dogs, when not on the premises of the owner or the person in control of the dog, must be on a leash under control of a competent person.
 Furthermore, it is unlawful for any person in control of any dog to fail to remove fecal matter of the dog from any public property or any private property not belonging to the owner or person having custody of the dog.